 We recommend parking in the University’s main car park (see campus map).
 Parking for UEA Live attendees is FREE in the main UEA carpark from 6pm the night of the event.

 When entering the carpark, you will receive a yellow token.
-When leaving the carpark, bypass the pay machines and insert the token directly into the barrier.
+When leaving the carpark, bypass the pay machines and insert the token at the car park barrier.

 *Please note, there is a £25 charge for lost tokens.

 Accessible parking is available in the main UEA carpark as well as at the back of the lecture theatre block on Suffolk Road.
 You must display a blue badge when using these spaces.
 Further details about accessible parking can be found here on the UEA website.